KrazyKats/Outages_and_Stats/README.md

 ### Univariate Analysis

 In my initial look at the data, I decided to look at the distributions of the Outage Duration of the entire data set and the Outage Duration of California State to see if there seemed to  be a significant difference
 <iframe
   src="Website_Resources/uni_1_1.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+Now I plotted the distribution of California data points.
 <iframe
   src="Website_Resources/uni_1_2.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
 After, I wanted to look at the trends of Outage Duration means over the Years and see if there was a posistive or negative trend in the data.
 <iframe
   src="Website_Resources/uni_2_1.html"
   width="800"